sperospera1225/Historical_Credibility_on_Movie_Reviews/README.md

-# Historical_credibility_on_movie_reviews
+# Movie Review Credibility Analysis

-Historical Credibility on Movie Reviews and a Classification Model based on Weakly Supervised Learning
+This inclues the code for scraping movie reviews and analyze credibilities based on the data.